arunChary024/Test/software_requirements_specification_final.md

 - **Issue Reporting Mechanism**: Implement a user-friendly and easily accessible issue reporting mechanism within the app.
 - **Priority Classification**: Establish a priority classification system based on the severity and impact of reported issues.

----

-This plan directly addresses the requirements for the integration of the new application in the customer's office environment.
-It considers the training of personnel, ensuring smooth integration with existing systems, and efficient resolution of any arising issues.

 # Traceability links